vtex-apps/mega-menu/README.md

 ![16](https://user-images.githubusercontent.com/8409481/152260876-07321655-a4ca-43eb-9c92-974ff8f9b12b.png)

 This button only is available if the mega menu has data to save.
 The download file has the same structure defined at the begging of this step.

+## NEW FUNCTIONALITY: Choose the orientation of the Mega Menu on the Desktop

+In this release, Mega Menu App has new functionality that allows you to choose the orientation.
+You can choose between Horizontal o Vertical.

+**IMPORTANT: before choosing the vertical option to desktop, configure the blocks in your store.
+Go to step 3 of this guide to configure the blocks**

+When you guarantee the configuration of blocks in the store, go to the new button to settings of Mega Menu and change the orientation.